haosulab/ManiSkill2-Learn/README.md

 Updates will be posted here.

+Nov.
+29, 2022: Modify example scripts to account for ManiSkill2 0.3 breaking change where ManiSkill2 tools/replay_trajectory.py is moved to mani_skill2/trajectory/replay_trajectory.py

 Oct.
 18, 2022: Added more example scripts for convenience, along with pretrained models.

 Sep.
 25, 2022: Address different action sampling modes during evaluation, since using the mean of gaussian as action output during evaluation could sometimes lead to lower success rates than during training rollouts, where actions are sampled stochastically.
 See [here](#important-notes-for-evaluation)